-How do you write a powerful CV?
+How do you write a powerful resume?
 Watch the video below.

 Getting your resume checked by your career officer

-Please contact the Student Desk for an appointment with Sjoer.
-You may also book an appointment with one of the other career officers at the UU by using the calendar below.
-In case there are no dates available, please try again later.
+You can book your appointment through the calendar below.
+If the calendar shows no available dates, please try again later.
 New interview time slots are made available at the end of each week.

 - Select an appointment type and then choose a time.
 You can also select a specific career officer in the second drop-down menu, if you prefer to do so.